eventbrite/javascript/react/README.md

 }
 ```

-Not specifying `key` will not only be an ESLint error, but React will also display a warning messaging in the console complaining that it's missing.
-It really is critical for performance.
+Failing to specify `key` yields both an ESLint error and a React warning message in the console.
+It is truly critical for performance.
 For more info, see: [Multiple Components | Dynamic Children](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children).

 **[⬆ back to top](#table-of-contents)**